BBC Radio 2 Timeline 1967-2006

 July a Sarah Vaughan special, a live tribute to the music of George Gershwin, she was interviewed by Peter Clayton

-November David Hamilton's afternoon show is now R2 only
+November David Hamilton's afternoon show is now Radio 2 only

 1977